k4rtik/netbalance/README.md

 Simple CLI client written in Go to check internet balance for You Broadband.

+Works on Mac OS X, Linux and Windows.

 ## Usage
 Assuming you have a go environment setup as described at [How to Write Go Code][code]: